Ritii-13/Assembler-Simulator-2/README.md

 C. FLOATING POINT ARITHMETIC
 Representation: No sign bit + 3 exponent bits + 5 mantissa bits
 The assembler and the simulator are modified to incorporate the floating point arithmetic according to the given representation.

+D. BONUS QUESTION:
+The ISA is updated to handle five new instructions, whose descriptions are as follows.
+floating_multiply:       11110    mulf  reg1 reg2 reg3      TYPE-A        Performs reg1 = reg2 * reg3 for floating point.
+                                                                          if the result overflows, the overflow flag is set and value of reg1 is set to 0.

+multiply immediate:      11000    muli  reg1 $imm           TYPE-B        Performs reg1 = reg1 * $imm
+                                                                          If the result overflows, the overflow flag is set and value of reg1 is set to 0.

+decriment immediate:     11001    decri reg1 $imm           TYPE-B        Performs reg1 = reg1 - $imm
+                                                                          if reg1 = 0, the oveflow flag is set.

+incriment immediate:     10111    incri reg1 $imm           TYPE-B        Performs reg1 = reg1 + $imm.
+                                                                          If the result overflows, the overflow bit is set and value of reg1 is set to 0.

+power             :      11011    pow   reg1 reg2 reg3      TYPE-A        Performs reg1 = reg2 ^ reg3
+                                                                          If the result overflows, the overflow flag is set and the value of reg1 is set to 0.

+mulf: mulf is a Type A instruction.
+Performs reg1 = reg2 * reg3
+muli: muli is a Type B instruction.
+Performs reg1 = reg1 * $Imm where Imm is a 7 bit value.
+decri: decri is a Type B instruction.
+Performs reg1 = reg1 - $Imm where Imm is a 7 bit value.
+incri: incri is a Type B instruction.
+Performs reg1 = reg1 + $Imm where Imm is a 7 bit value.
+pow: pow is a Type A instruction.
+Performs reg1 = reg2 ^ reg3